Bengreen/rusty-microservice/README.md

   * [x] Correctly implement logging so that exec provides the logging implementation and the library references it: https://github.com/rust-lang/log/issues/421
   * [ ] Benchmark difference between function called directly and via ffi callback
   * [x] Docker build for cargo: https://github.com/LukeMathWalker/cargo-chef
+  * [ ] Create a service sample01 as a PicoService within the sample01 service
+  * [ ] Load the sample01 into the service via

 # Details Docs/Planning